herts-phei/decompositionLE/README.md

 ## Example

-The package contains a built-in dataset, of life table values for US women born in 1935 and 1995, also sourced from *Ponnapalli, K. (2005).*
+The package contains a built-in dataset of life table values for US women born in 1935 and 1995, `us_females`, also sourced from *Ponnapalli, K. (2005).*.